Personal Visiting Researcher Grant

 - Project description (max.
 5 pages).

-- CVs with publication lists (max.
+CVs with publication lists (max.
 4 pages per CV).
-(The page format should be A4 with 2 cm margins, 12 point font and single spacing.
+(The page format should be A4 with 2 cm margins, 11 point font (Arial, Calibri or Times New Roman) and single spacing.
 For references and figure text, font size 9 can be used).

 B Attachments that may be required in the call for proposals